The Story of Movies is a FREE interdisciplinary film literacy program for classroom use, created and distributed by The Film Foundation.

 Film Piracy

-JOIN US FOR “CRITICAL THINKING AND VIEWING: INTEGRATING NATIONAL FILM STUDY STANDARDS IN THE CLASSROOM” – A FREE WEBINAR AT THE 2024 AFT SHARE MY LESSON VIRTUAL CONFERENCE, PRESENTED BY AUTHOR CATHERINE GOURLEY, TUESDAY 3/14 AT 4 PM ET.
-EARN 1 HOUR PD CREDIT FOR ATTENDING. https://sharemylesson.com/
+FREE WEBINAR ON “CRITICAL THINKING AND VIEWING: INTEGRATING NATIONAL FILM STUDY STANDARDS IN THE CLASSROOM” NOW AVAILABLE ON DEMAND.
+FIRST PRESENTED AT AFT'S RECENT SHARE MY LESSON VIRTUAL CONFERENCE, AUTHOR CATHERINE GOURLEY USES SCENES FROM SPIKE LEE’S “4 LITTLE GIRLS” TO TEACH ELEMENTS OF FILM LANGUAGE.
+EARN 1 HOUR PD CREDIT FOR WATCHING.
+HTTPS://SHAREMYLESSON.COM/

 • "The Film Foundation has created this amazing vehicle; a course that gives our students a three dimensional education experience that is like no other, to transport them to infinite life learning possibilities and experiences."